 Co-founder and Managing Director

-Steve’s professional career combines 18 years’ strategy consulting and business leadership experience with six years of professional grant-making in frontier markets and now more than five years of investing in early stage businesses serving the mass, low-income markets in East Africa.
+Steve’s professional career combines 18 years’ strategy consulting and business leadership experience with six years of professional grant-making in frontier markets and seven years of investing in early stage businesses serving the mass, low-income markets in East Africa.
 He believes Novastar is the vehicle that makes sense of this eclectic professional journey.

 Co-founder and Managing Director

-Andrew was born in Lesotho, spent part of his youth in Ethiopia and Kenya, and has been searching for a way back ever since.
-After 18 years in Venture Capital managing 10 different funds across Europe and Asia, his experience encompasses business creation, corporate finance, capital markets as well as operational experience in innovative, high growth sectors.
+Andrew was born in Lesotho and spent part of his youth in Ethiopia and Kenya.
+After 20 years in Venture Capital managing 12 different funds across Europe and Asia, his experience now encompasses business creation, corporate finance, capital markets as well as operational experience in innovative, high growth sectors.
 Having started investing in emerging markets in 2008, co-founding Novastar has been the excuse to return to his ‘roots’ in Africa and apply his skills and experience here.

 Kim is a successful serial entrepreneur and private investor who is dedicated to fighting poverty through enterprise and helping others do the same.
 Having created and sold three biotech ventures himself, Kim is intimately familiar with the entrepreneurial journey.
 Raised in rural Malaysia, he also has a first-hand understanding of the challenges of entrepreneurial life ‘on the frontier’.
 With more than 15 years’ experience investing in sub-Saharan Africa, Kim supports Novastar and its portfolio on a part-time basis.